mnit-rtmc/iris/docs/users.md

  - The connection IP must be within an `enabled` domain for the role
  - _(Web UI)_ All IPs in the [X-Forwarded-For] HTTP header must be within `enabled` domains for the role
+ - Password authenticated
- - If `dn` is not NULL, authentication is performed using [LDAP].
-On successful authentication, the cached password is updated, if necessary.
+   * If `dn` is set: [LDAP] server authentication - on success, update the cached password hash
- - If `dn` is NULL or the LDAP server does not respond, authentication is performed with the stored password hash
+   * If `dn` is NULL (or LDAP connection fails): password hash authentication

 <details>
 <summary>API Resources 🕵️ </summary>